Republic of Korea Army Special Warfare Command: East Timor

 On August 30, 1999, a UN-mandated referendum for independence in East Timor was held, in which 78.5 percent of the electorate opted for independence.
-However, indigenous militias who opposed East Timor's independence caused devastating violence.
-Accordingly, the UN Security Council adopted a resolution to grant installation of the International Forces in East Timor (INTERFET), and the UN Secretary General together with the government of Australia officially requested the South Korean government's participation, in addition to other UN-member nations such as Indonesia, who agreed to the deployment of the multinational forces and actively requested the participation of Asian nations.
+However, Indonesia fomented militias who opposed East Timor's independence, causing devastating violence.
+Accordingly, the UN Security Council adopted a resolution to grant installation of the International Forces in East Timor (INTERFET), and the UN Secretary General together with the government of Australia officially requested the South Korean government's participation.

+Indonesia agreed to the deployment of the multinational forces and actively requested the participation of Asian nations.

 In response to the international request to maintain security and restore order, the South Korean government authorized the formation of a second Evergreen Unit.
 With a battalion strength of 419 men—201 from ROK Special Forces with the balance of personnel from transportation, supply, communications, and medical specialties—the Evergreen unit arrived in Lautem, East Timor on 1 October 1999.
 Upon their arrival, the area was still reeling from post-election violence and 40 per cent of the island's built-up infrastructure—including markets, schools and housing—had been destroyed by rioters.
 The population of 50,000 had dropped to 20,000 as a result of refugee movement in response to the widespread violence.
 Shortly thereafter, the 2nd Evergreen Unit formally initiated operations on 22 October 1999 in Lospalos, East Timor.
 Using its security component, detached from the 5th Special Forces brigade, Special Warfare Command, the Evergreen's area of responsibility covered just 12% of East Timor's land mass.

 After a six-month deployment that ended on 28 April 2000, the original 419 men of the Korean battalion returned to Korea after conducting a two-week-long, in-theater handover and orientation for their replacements.
 In February 2002, the battalion was redeployed to the Oecusse-Ambeno enclave to continue peacekeeping operations.
 In April, 2003, an additional 250-strong element from the 8th ROK BATT, deployed for a six-month peacekeeping mission in Oecusse-Ambeno.
 In addition to security operations, the unit engaged in public relations and election-related work, including voter registration, and humanitarian assistance.